-The interdepartmental Graduate Program in Materials Science offers the M.S. and Ph.D. in Materials Science.
+The interdepartmental Graduate Program in Materials Science offers a M.S. and Ph.D. in Materials Science.
 There is not a specific set of required courses, but courses should be selected from the current course list in the Graduate Bulletin under Materials Science.
 These courses are generally also cross-listed with one of twelve participating science and engineering departments.

 Contact the Director of the Materials Science Program or the Chairperson of the most relevant department for current information concerning graduate study in Materials Science.